 - The 10 professions which drink the most coffee

 - Coffee Nation founder hunts for next deal

 - Coffee Nation sold to Whitbread

-“We’re more mobile and the coffee shop is a third space for many of us,? he said.
+The current coffee shop culture reflects changes in the way people live and work, according to Jeffrey Young, managing director of Allegra Strategies, which has been studying the sector for 16 years. ?We?re more mobile and the coffee shop is a third space for many of us,? he said.
 This new generation of coffee entrepreneurs come from a wide variety of backgrounds.
 Some have escaped from a big company and decided to do their own thing although a background in hospitality and catering is more typical.

 Share this story